Ishwar2510/Recipie-APP/README.md

-A Perfect Stop for a Bachelor
+A Perfect Stop for a Bachelor.
-Times come when we are in modd of cooking surfing internet to find the dishes can some time may be cumbersome This app provides a one stop solution
+Times come when we are in mood of cooking .
+Surfing internet to find the dishes can some time may be cumbersome .
+This app provides a one stop solution,
-Just type the Dish u wish to prepare and it will render variety of dishes along with detailed recipie;
-And money u can save per serve
+Just type the Dish u wish to prepare and it will render variety of dishes along with detailed recipie, And money u can save per serve.

 # Getting Started with Create React App